Preparing for the MPRE

 MPRE Study Aids

-The MPRE Online Practice Exam 1 (MPRE-OPE 1) is a 60-question, annotated online practice exam that uses questions drawn from actual MPREs administered in recent years.
+The MPRE Online Practice Exams (OPEs) are 60-question, annotated online practice exams that use questions drawn from actual MPREs administered in past years.
 (The questions have been retired and will not appear on a future MPRE.)
-The annotations explain why each answer choice is correct or incorrect.
-Examinees can take the practice exam timed or untimed and receive feedback on their answers in the form of explanations drafted by the experts who write questions for the MPRE.
+Annotations by the experts who write questions for the MPRE explain why each answer choice is correct or incorrect.
+Examinees can take the practice exam timed or untimed and receive feedback on their answers.

-The MPRE-OPE is available for purchase at the NCBE Study Aids Store.
-Purchasing the MPRE-OPE 1 gives an examinee a subscription for unlimited online access to the exam for one year after the date of purchase.
+The MPRE-OPEs are available for purchase at the NCBE Study Aids Store.
+Purchasing an MPRE-OPE gives an examinee a subscription for unlimited online access to the exam for one year after the date of purchase.

 Sample Test Questions